manzoorqirat-boop/DMS-Backend/RAILWAY_DEPLOY.md

 3. Railway should detect `railway.json` at the repo root and build from the Dockerfile automatically.
 If it doesn't, set the build method to Dockerfile explicitly in the service's settings.
+4. **Add a Railway Volume to the API service, mounted at `/app/storage`.** This is configured in Railway's own dashboard (the service's Volumes tab), not in the Dockerfile — Railway's builder rejects the Docker `VOLUME` instruction outright (`"docker VOLUME ... is not supported, use Railway Volumes"`), which is why the Dockerfile only creates the directory and doesn't declare it. `/app/storage` is already the directory the Dockerfile creates and hands to the non-root `dms` user, so mounting there needs no further permission changes.
+Skip this step and every uploaded template and every working document is gone on the next deploy.

 ## Step 2 — environment variables